 The Youth Tutoring Program (YTP) is an after-school educational enrichment program for vulnerable first through twelfth grade students who live in six low- and mixed-income housing communities in Seattle.
 Started as a partnership with the Seattle Housing Authority in 1991, the tutoring centers provide youth with a safe, positive, and stimulating environment to explore learning and experience academic and personal success.

 Volunteers are the heart of the program.
 They work with individual or pairs of students.
-In addition to offering academic support, volunteers serve as role models and friends to the students.
-We are currently accepting applications for the summer program.
+We are in need of tutoring volunteers throughout the school year, and during the summer.

 At the tutoring centers, students build skills in reading and math, get help with homework, and strengthen their sense of self-esteem and self-respect.
 There are six YTP tutoring centers located throughout Seattle.
 Centers are open in the late afternoon and early evening hours.
 YTP students are wonderfully diverse, representing many nationalities, cultures, languages and religions.

-During the summer, YTP offers programming to help elementary, middle and high school students build academic and life skills.
-Students and tutors work one-on-one or in groups as they rotate through various activities under the guidance of the YTP Center Supervisors and youth leaders.
-YTP students engage in various reading-integrated activities such as science, math, social studies, arts or writing.
+During the school year, YTP offers programming to help elementary, middle and high school students build academic and life skills.
+Students and tutors work one-on-one or in small groups to address learning gaps, develop core academic skills and improve reading comprehension.

-YTP serves elementary, middle, and high school youth living in Seattle’s low- and mixed-income, public housing communities.
-Ninety-nine percent of the participants are children of color, including 67% East African, 12% African American, and 11% Asian.
-Eighty-six percent of our students come from families where English is a second language.
-Forty-four percent of the students attending YTP tutoring centers have done so for at least three years consecutively.
+YTP serves elementary, middle, and high school youth living in Seattle’s low- and mixed-income public housing communities.
+Ninety-nine percent of the participants are children of color.
+Eighty-seven percent of our students come from immigrant families.
+Our predominant population of students is of East African ethnicity (70%), followed by 10% African